ahmadiehsan/personal_docs/docs/ai/evaluation/loss_behavior_analysis.md

 ### Plateauing

-The loss stops improving (gets “stuck”) at some value.
+The loss stops improving (gets "stuck") at some value.

 - **Why it happens**: Model has reached a local minimum, learning rate is too low, or the capacity of the model is too small for the task.
-- **What it looks like**: Loss curve flattens out and doesn’t drop further.
+- **What it looks like**: Loss curve flattens out and doesn't drop further.